billmei/battleboat/README.md

 battleboat
 ==========

-A simple battleship game in Java
+A simple battleship game in HTML5